xcell96/MLOps/README.md

 # MLOps
 *Applying DevOps principles to deploying Large Language Models.*

-This project creates a Linux VM on your hypervisor and straps it with Jenkins, ready to run your first pipeline for deploying your model.
+This project creates a Linux VM on your hypervisor and straps it with Jenkins, ready to run your first pipeline for deploying your *very own* personal, local, offline model.

 ## Requirements
 - Linux (6GB RAM, 8 cores min.)